Riari/laravel-forum-frontend/readme.md

 ### Step 2: Publish the package files

-Run the vendor:publish command to publish the package config, translations, views and migrations to your app's directories:
+Run the vendor:publish command to publish the package config and views to your app's directories:

 `php artisan vendor:publish`